selected a system

 About andy dingfelder

-Andy has over 20 years of technology leadership experience in Software Testing / Development / Project Management and Team Leadership in multiple industry sectors, including: Telco, Healthcare, Technology and government.
-He is currently working as a Senior Test Consultant for Planit Software Testing.
-Master's Degree in Public Information Information Systems, and over 10 years of board governance experience for multiple organisations.
-Full bio is available at: http://www.linkedin.com/in/dingfelder Follow him on Twitter at http://twitter.com/dingfelder Andy Dingfelder lives in the Wellington region, New Zealand with his wife and two daughters.
+Andy is a CISO/CTO in the fintech sector with over 20 years of experience in Software Delivery and Team Leadership in multiple industry domains.
+Master's Degree (MPA) in Public Administration Information Systems and over 10 years of board governance experience for multiple organisations.
+Full bio is available at: http://www.linkedin.com/in/dingfelder and links available at https://linktr.ee//dingfelder or follow him on Twitter at http://twitter.com/dingfelder.
+Andy lives in the Wellington region, New Zealand with his wife and two daughters.

 This entry was posted in CordCutting.
 Bookmark the permalink.